"God is the friend of silence.

 aspen, Populus tremuloides,

 Since most plants keep growing throughout their entire lives, some can grow to gigantic sizes, rivaled by those of no known animals, alive or extinct.
 The largest living organisms are conifers: the coastal redwoods (Sequoia sempervirens) and the giant sequoias (Sequoiadendron giganteum) of western North America.
-Both can grow to be more than 100 meters tall, and weight hundreds of thousands of kilograms.
+Both can grow to be more than 100 meters tall, and weigh hundreds of thousands of kilograms.
+The biggest single (non-clonal) organism known is "General Sherman", a giant sequoia.

 The living representatives of this enormous group are separated into three divisions: Divisio Cycadophyta (cycads and their relatives), Divisio Pinophyta (= Coniferophyta: pines, spruces and other cone bearers) and Divisio Magnoliophyta (= Angiospermae = Acanthophyta: the flowering plants).